Programs

 Oral History

-• Catalogued to date: 3,412 sessions, indexed by subject, locale, and interviewer.
+• Catalogued to date: 3,412 sessions, indexed by subject, locale, interviewer, and instrument.
+Transcribed: 2,987.

 • Training: Three fieldworker workshops offered annually to member society members at no cost.
+The three-day curriculum covers interview ethics, recording technique, release forms, and transcription conventions.

 03 Active · Rolling intake